cablehead/stacks/README.md

 # Stacks

-A terrifically capable clipboard manager for macOS.
+Stacks is a versatile clipboard manager for macOS.
 Looking for contributions to expand to Linux and Windows.

 ![screenshot](./docs/screenshots/screenshot.png)